joshmaxsilverman/joshmaxsilverman.github.io/_posts/2107-07-09-movie-critics.md

 What I do have is a relatively simple and effective strategy that uses a lavish staff of 21 critics.

 Let's represent a critic's overall assignment of theaters as a ten-character string, such as "ACCBBCAABA".
-Then, nine critics could satisfy the desideratum---necessary, but not sufficient to solved the problem---of having movies in consecutive showings co-watched, as follows:
+Then, nine critics could satisfy the desideratum---necessary, but not sufficient to solve the problem---of having movies in consecutive showings co-watched, as follows:

 ```
     1: AAAAAAAAAA